The vacuum stability and the hierarchy problem in a fermionic dark matter model: Renormalization group equations and vacuum stability

 Among the Yukawa couplings of SM, the top quark has the largest contribution compared with other fermions in the SM.
 Therefore, we set all the SM Yukawa couplings equal to zero and consider only the top quark coupling.
 The RGE of top quark Yukawa coupling is given to one-loop order by

-We choose two benchmark points, which are given in Table \ref{tablerge} and are in agreement with all the experimental constraints presented.
+We choose one representative benchmark which is given in Table \ref{tablerge} and is in agreement with all the experimental constraints presented.
 Using the obtained RGEs, the evolution of couplings with energy can be obtained.
-Figures \ref{rge1} and \ref{rge2} show the evolution of these couplings.
+Figures \ref{rge1} show the evolution of these couplings.
 As can be seen, all theoretical constraints in equations \ref{2-16} and \ref{2-17} are verified up to the Planck scale and the stability of the model vacuum is fully guaranteed.